 Arctic frame – Svalbard polar bears through a lens

 Svalbard, prior to 1925 also known by its Dutch name Spitsbergen, referring to the island discovered by Willem Barentsz in 1596, is a faraway place.
 The archipelago is located north above the Arctic Circle, which means a midnight sun in summer and a polar night in winter.
 Glacial ice covers about 60% of the land, only 10% is vegetated.
 The other 30% is barren rock.
 Untouched yet fragile nature.
-The polar bear, arctic fox, reindeer, sea mammals and sea birds all get a fair share here.
-Their land it is, the ice set in blue and white colours.
+The polar bear, arctic fox, reindeer, sea mammals, and sea birds all get a fair share here.
+Their land it is, the ice set in blue and white colors.
 Setting foot on Svalbard is stepping into a dream.
 Or the other way around, as Melissa Schaefer likes to say.

 “This is what we see on television.
 It looks like another place… not ours.
 Faraway, not real.
 But this is our life and our planet.
 It is the reality of a much bigger and more important part of our world than most know.”